-Any discussion on business obstacles in Japan must be entrenched in the basic understanding of the country’s corporate governance system, the Japanese culture and their language.
-Here we discussed some of the challenges and obstacles of doing business in Japan.
+Any discussion on business obstacles in Japan must be entrenched in the basic understanding of the country’s corporate governance system, the culture, and the language.
+If you are looking to do business in Japan, here are some of the challenges and obstacles of doing business in Japan.

 Language and Culture

-Although there is the significant improvement in English language capabilities, the average proficiency level among Japanese professionals presently lags far behind some other Asian countries such as Singapore, India or the Philippines.
-Apart from the difficulties with business communication in English, multinational organizations may also struggle with Japanese only official documentation and information systems and they may require the help of an interpreter.
+Although there is the significant improvement in English language capabilities, the average proficiency level among Japanese professionals still lags far behind some other Asian countries such as Singapore, India, and the Philippines.
+Apart from the difficulties with business communication in English, multinational organizations may also struggle with Japanese regarding official documents and information systems that may require the help of a translator.

 Even when language is not an obstacle, cultural differences may also hinder effective business communications.

-In a survey conducted by JETRO in 2016 on “Survey on Japan’s Investment Climate” in which they analyzed the attractiveness, challenges, and obstacles of doing business in Japan.
-The report shows that majority of the foreign affiliated companies who participated in the survey choose ‘difficulty in finding human resources” as the number one obstacle to doing business in Japan.
+In a survey conducted by JETRO in 2016 on “Survey on Japan’s Investment Climate” in which they analyzed the attractiveness, challenges, and obstacles of doing business in Japan, the report showed that majority of the foreign affiliated companies who participated in the survey chose ‘difficulty in finding human resources” as the number one obstacle to doing business in Japan.

 Managing information security challenges has become a widespread concern among top decision makers all over the world.
-Doing business in Japan going forward requires adapting to strengthening regulatory conditions and addressing stakeholders’ increasing expectations pertaining to the prevention of the following three main issues: Cybercrime (hacking), Privacy Protection and Third Party Providers.
+Going forward in doing business in Japan requires adapting to strengthening regulatory conditions and addressing stakeholders’ increasing expectations pertaining to the prevention of the following three main issues: Cybercrime (hacking), Privacy Protection and Third Party Providers.

-Japan is highly prone to and had experienced numerous natural disasters such as:
+Japan is highly prone to and has experienced numerous natural disasters such as:

 - Volcanic eruptions

-Such natural phenomenon is a common occurrence in Japan and Japanese people are taught from a young age how to prepare for these natural disasters as much as possible.
-However, no amount of preparation can avert dire consequences when those occurrences take terrible proportions such as the 1995 earthquake in Kobe, the earthquake and tsunami in Fukushima and the Tohoku region in 2011.
+Natural disasters are a common occurrence in Japan and Japanese people are taught from a young age how to prepare for these natural disasters as much as possible.
+However, no amount of preparation can avert dire consequences when these occurrences take terrible proportions such as the 1995 earthquake in Kobe, the earthquake and tsunami in Fukushima and the Tohoku region in 2011.

-Japanese are challenged when it comes to using English – you can’t believe what it takes when consumers want to buy your product when all they see are contents in English!
+Japanese people feel challenged when it comes to using English – you can’t believe what it takes when consumers want to buy your product when all they see are contents in English!
 There are more than just borders to cross.

 We’re a new class of professional agency located in Tokyo and we specialized in helping foreign tech startups to launch their successful products campaign in the Japanese market.